Quick Facts | Answer |

 Massachusetts law requires that landlords give at least 30 days’ notice for a tenancy-at-will before increasing rent, or the amount of time equal to the frequency of rent payments (e.g. every two months), whichever is longer.

-For example, if the tenant pays rent every two months, the landlord must give 60 days’ notice before increasing rent.
+If the tenant pays rent every two months, the landlord must give 60 days of advance notice before increasing rent.

 For tenants on a year lease, landlords must wait until the end of the lease term before increasing rent.
-There is no specific notice period required in this situation, but landlords are required to act in a fair and reasonable way.
+There is no specific notice period required in this situation, but landlords are required to act in a fair, reasonable way.

 Sources